-The problem of localization and mapping using a camera has been investigated extensively in various fields, including space robotics, AUV (Autonomous underwater vehicle), UAV (Unmanned aerial vehicle), etc. In this section we first provide the reader with a brief literature review of the subject of localization and mapping, emphasizing existing methods most closely related to our problem and the proposed solution approach.
+The problem of localization and mapping using a camera has been investigated extensively in various fields, including space robotics, AUVs, UAVs, etc. In this section, we first provide the reader with a brief literature review of the subject of localization and mapping, emphasizing existing methods most closely related to our problem and the proposed solution approach.
 Note that although this work focuses on a vision-only system, systems utilizing other sensing methodologies have also been developed for autonomous space rendezvous.
-For example, the Automated Transfer Vehicle (ATV) achieves localization with a videometer emitting pulsed laser beams, which are further reflected by retroflectors on the target to form unique light patterns [Fehse, 2003].
-The Engineering Test Satellite #7 (ETS- VII) from the National Space Development Agency of Japan (NASDA) successfully performed autonomous cooperative rendezvous and docking using RGPS (beyond 500 m from the target), a laser radar (between 2 m and 520 m), and a CCD camera (within 2 m) [Oda, 2001].
-A similar sensor, also using lasers, is the Advanced Video Guidance Sensor (AVGS) developed by NASA, which was used in the Demonstration of Autonomous Rendezvous Technologies (DART) and DARPA's Orbital Express programs.
-AVGS is an enhanced version of the earlier Video Guidance Sensor (VGS), also developed by NASA in 1997, and flown and tested during STS-87 and STS-95 missions [Hintze et al., 2007, Howard and Bryan, 2007].
+For example, the automated transfer vehicle (ATV) achieves localization with a videometer emitting pulsed laser beams, which are further reflected by retroflectors on the target to form unique light patterns (Fehse, 2003).
+The Engineering Test Satellite #7 (ETS-VII) from the National Space Development Agency of Japan (NASDA) successfully performed autonomous cooperative rendezvous and docking using RGPS (beyond 500 m from the target), a laser radar (between 2 and 520 m), and a charge-coupled device (CCD) camera (within 2 m) (Oda, 2001).
+A similar sensor, also using lasers, is the advanced video guidance sensor (AVGS) developed by NASA, which was used in the Demonstration of Autonomous Rendezvous Technologies (DART) and DARPA's Orbital Express programs.
+AVGS is an enhanced version of the earlier video guidance sensor (VGS), also developed by NASA in 1997, and flown and tested during STS-87 and STS-95 missions (Hintze et al., 2007; Howard and Bryan, 2007).

 The first question when designing a vision-only localization system for space robotics applications is the selection between a monocular and a stereo vision system.
 Stereo systems directly provide depth information, which makes pose estimation much easier.
-Despite the cost of an additional camera, when the target is close, the large epipolar disparity provides high localization accuracy at a low computational cost; however, when the target is farther away stereo vision does not seem to offer any significant advantage owing to the small disparity.
-As a result, stereo-based localization and mapping techniques have been proposed and extensively used in close proximity space robotics applications [Xu et al., 2010, Xu et al., 2009b] and underwater ROVs [Jasiobedzki et al., 2008].
-[Howard and Bryan, 2007] reported that AVGS also utilized a stereo-vision system.
-The two images from the stereo-vision system were used for identifying a known pattern, the retro-reflectors, via image subtraction.
-The Prisma mission conducted by the Centre National d'Etudes Spatiales (CNES) used a similar approach but with a LED pattern on the target, for autonomous rendezvous with a 50 m to 10 km range [Delpech et al., 2012].
-The Synchronized Position Hold Engage Reorient Experimental Satellites (SPHERES) from MIT also utilizes a stereo-vision system for cooperative navigation using visual odometry techniques [Tweddle, 2013].
-Although the visual pattern is not pre-stored in the memory of the chaser satellite, a set of textured stickers attached to the target is needed to provide enough visual texture.
+Despite the cost of an additional camera, when the target is close, the large epipolar disparity provides high localization accuracy at a low computational cost; however, when the target is farther away, stereo vision does not seem to offer any significant advantage due to the small disparity.
+As a result, stereo-based localization and mapping techniques have been proposed and extensively used in close proximity space robotics applications (Xu, Liang, Li, Liu, & Wang, 2009b; Xu, Liang, Li, & Xu, 2010) and underwater remotely operated vehicles (ROVs) (Jasiobedzki, Se, Bondy, & Jakola, 2008).
+Howard and Bryan (2007) reported that AVGS also utilized a stereo-vision system.
+The two images from the stereo-vision system were used for identifying a known pattern, the retroreflectors, via image subtraction.
+The Prisma mission conducted by the Centre National d'Etudes Spatiales (CNES) used a similar approach but with a LED pattern on the target, for autonomous rendezvous with a 50 m-10 km range (Delpech, Berges, Djalal, Guidotti, & Christy, 2012).
+The Synchronized Position Hold Engage Reorient Experimental Satellites (SPHERES) from MIT also utilizes a stereo-vision system for cooperative navigation using visual odometry techniques (Tweddle, 2013).
+Although the visual pattern is not prestored in the memory of the chaser satellite, a set of textured stickers attached to the target is needed to provide enough visual texture.

-Although preferable for most robotics applications, stereo-systems are also more expensive, consume more power, and require precise calibration, compared to monocular systems.
+Although preferable for most robotics applications, stereo systems are also more expensive, consume more power, and require precise calibration, compared to monocular systems.
 Alternative, cheaper approaches tend to use monocular cameras, trading hardware complexity for software complexity.
 When a stereo system is replaced with a monocular vision system, depth information is lost.
 Subsequently, relative pose needs to be estimated by tracking landmarks in the environment over consecutive frames.
 Posterior optimization is also often needed to improve the initial pose estimates.
 Three problems must be resolved in order to achieve accurate pose estimation using a monocular camera system: (a) feature/landmark detection; (b) data association and pose estimation; and (c) pose filtering.